Home Special Events Vancouver’s Honda Celebration of Light Fireworks Venues

 Main Disadvantages of Second Beach

-• There isn’t a ton of space at Second Beach to actually see the fireworks.
-The grounds at Second Beach are huge, but the main fireworks-viewing area is the strip of waterfront along the seawall, the beach and outside the outer edges of the pool.
-Not much of anything is visible from the large grassy field.
+• There isn’t a ton of space at Second Beach to actually see the fireworks when they played.
+The grounds at Second Beach are huge, but the main fireworks-viewing area was the strip of waterfront along the seawall, the beach and outside the outer edges of the pool.
+Not much of anything was visible from the large grassy field.

-• Parking in the area can be near impossible on fireworks night.
+• Parking in the area could be near impossible on fireworks night.

 Tips & Advice for Second Beach

-• Consider parking elsewhere in Stanley Park, like somewhere along Pipeline Road in the middle of the park.
-From there plan to walk or cycle to Second Beach.
-It’s a bit of a trek, but it’s a beautiful route and exiting the park by car afterwards might be easier.
-Arguably even better, and closer, there is usually lots of parking at Third Beach.
-There is a tiny bit of parking in front of the Teahouse Restaurant.
-There is much more, though, in the larger parking lot just to the north of the restaurant.
+• On fireworks nights, it was best to park elsewhere in Stanley Park, like somewhere along Pipeline Road in the middle of the park.
+From there, you could walk or cycle to Second Beach.
+It was a bit of a trek, but it was a beautiful route and exiting the park by car afterwards was probably easier.
+Arguably even better, and closer, there was usually lots of parking at Third Beach.
+There was a tiny bit of parking in front of the Teahouse Restaurant.
+There was much more, however, in the larger parking lot just to the north of the restaurant.

-• If you want to see the fireworks up close, watch them from English Bay.
-If you want to see the fireworks and the Vancouver skyline, watch them from someplace like Vanier Park or Kitsilano.
-Alternatively, if you want great free and family-friendly entertainment before the fireworks, then Stanley Park’s Second Beach is the place to be!
+• If you wanted to see the fireworks up close, you could watch them from English Bay.
+If you wanted to see the fireworks and the Vancouver skyline, however, you could watch them from someplace like Vanier Park or Kitsilano.

-• If you walk about five or 10 minutes along the seawall (in the direction away from English Bay Beach), there are more good places to watch the fireworks from.
-These include spots where you can see more of the downtown city lights than you can from Second Beach.
-It’s a nice area to watch from, and not so far from Third Beach (which, again, can be a good place to park your car).
+• If you walked about five or 10 minutes along the Seawall (in the direction away from English Bay Beach), there were more good places to watch the fireworks from.
+These included spots where you could see more of the downtown city lights than you could from Second Beach.
+It was a nice area to watch from, and not so far from Third Beach (which, again, was a good place to park your car).

-Granville Island is a wonderful place in the summer, and it’s not a bad place to watch the fireworks from either.
+Granville Island is a wonderful place in the summer, and it wasn’t a bad place to watch the fireworks from either.

-Granville Island isn’t really known as a fireworks venue, which means it doesn’t usually get crowded.
-Granted, the view is obstructed somewhat by the Burrard Street Bridge, but the venue does have a number of advantages.
+Granville Island wasn’t really known as a fireworks venue, which meant it didn’t usually get crowded.
+Granted, the view was obstructed somewhat by the Burrard Street Bridge, but the venue did have a number of advantages.

 Location: 1669 Johnston Street (on the south side of False Creek under the Granville Street Bridge).